hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/operations/extrude_mesh.rst

    Standard geometry input.

 Selection
-   Whether to extrude each element.
-   True values mean elements will be extruded, false values mean elements will remain unchanged.
+   A boolean field indicating which elements should be extruded.

 Offset
-   The amount to translate the new geometry on each axis.
-The default value of the "Offset" input is the mesh's :doc:`normals </modeling/geometry_nodes/geometry/read/normal>`.
-To change the distance, the *Scale* input can be used.
-However, when an input is computed for this directly, the length of the input vectors is used.
+   The translation vector for each extruded element.
+By default, this is the element's :doc:`normal </modeling/geometry_nodes/geometry/read/normal>`.

    .. tip::

-      Because the default input is the mesh's normals, they may need to be calculated just for this node.
-      If the extrusion is only in one direction anyway, a potential performance improvement is to connect a :doc:`/modeling/geometry_nodes/input/constant/vector` instead.
+      If all the elements are extruded in the same direction, you may be able to improve performance by connecting a :doc:`/modeling/geometry_nodes/input/constant/vector` to this input, thereby skipping the normal calculation.

-Scale
+Offset Scale
-   The factor used to scale elements or groups of elements.
+   Scaling factor for the above translation vector.

 Individual :guilabel:`Face Mode Only`
-   Whether to extrude each face individually rather than extruding connected groups of faces together as regions.
+   Whether to extrude each face individually rather than extruding connected groups of faces together.
-   A quad side face will be generated on each side of every selected face.

 Properties